DataDog/documentation/content/en/tracing/trace_ingestion/mechanisms.md

 **Note**: These rules also follow a head-based sampling mechanism.
 If the traffic for a service is higher than the configured maximum traces per second, then traces are dropped at the root.
 It does not create incomplete traces.

-The configuration can be set directly in the code, or as environment variables :
+The configuration can be set by environment variables or directly in the code:

 {{< tabs >}}
 {{% tab "Environment variables" %}}